Red beryl: History

-The greatest concentration of gem-grade red beryl comes from the Ruby-Violet Claim in the Wah Wah Mountains of mid-western Utah, discovered in 1958 by Lamar Hodges, of Fillmore, Utah, while he was prospecting for uranium.
+The greatest concentration of gem-grade red beryl comes from the Ruby-Violet Claim in the Wah Wah Mountains, discovered in 1958 by Lamar Hodges, of Fillmore, Utah, while he was prospecting for uranium.
+This claim was bought by Denise Knoeller as part of Red Emerald Inc. in 2020.

+Rarity

-Red beryl is very rare and has been reported only from a handful of locations: Wah Wah Mountains, Paramount Canyon, Round Mountain and Juab County.
-This gem is also a thousand times more rare than gold.
+Red beryl is very rare and has been reported only from a handful of locations: Wah Wah Mountains, Paramount Canyon, Round Mountain and Juab County, all in the south-western United States.
+The narrow geographic range suggests that the specific conditions needed for its formation do not occur frequently.
+This gem is a thousand times rarer than gold.

-According to the Utah Geological Survey they estimated that one red beryl is found for every 150,000 diamonds.
-According to Gemmological Association of Great Britain a 2 carat red beryl has the same rarity as a 40 carat diamond.
+The Utah Geological Survey estimated that one red beryl is found for every 150,000 diamonds.
+According to Gemmological Association of Great Britain a 2 carat red beryl is as rare as a 40 carat diamond.

-Red beryl is said to be roughly the same price or more valuable than emerald although it is a hundred times rarer than emerald.
-Its rarity has made it less popular but red beryl crystals that are over 1 carat can sell for US$ 20,000.
-In 2008, one carat could sell for US$ 5,000 or more.
+Red beryl is valued roughly the same price or higher than emerald despite being a hundred times rarer.
+Its rarity has made it less popular but red beryl crystals that are over 1 carat can sell for US$20,000.
+In 2008, one carat could sell for US$5000 or more.

+Limited geographical occurrence means that the Red Emerald Inc controlled world production of natural red beryl as of 2021.

 Characteristics

+The dark red color of red beryl is attributed to Mn^{3+} ions.
 Red beryl rough crystals can be easily distinguished by hexagonal crystal systems.
 This gem has been known to be confused with pezzottaite, a caesium analog of beryl, that has been found in Madagascar and more recently Afghanistan; cut gems of the two varieties can be distinguished from their difference in refractive index.
-Like emerald and unlike most other varieties of beryl, red beryl is usually highly included.

-Red beryl has inclusions like feathers and fractures.
+Red beryl is similar to emerald and dissimilar to other beryls in that it has inclusions like feathers and fractures.
 Some mineral inclusions include quartz, feldspar, hematite, and bixbyite.